Ghost Mushroom Lane in Mount Gambier

 A full moon will substantially diminish the appearance of the mushroom’s glow.
 The darker the night, the brighter the Ghost Mushroom will appear to the naked eye and the better experience you will enjoy.

-Make sure you plan your trip in advance using the moonrise, moonset and phase calendar.
+You can plan your trip in advance using the moonrise, moonset and phase calendar.

 See the video below: